ddj231/Handel/README.md

 <br/>

 **play**: A command to play a note or notelist for a given duration.
-Play commands also take a loop customization.
+Play commands can also take a loop customization.
 ```
 play C1, F1, E1, D1, for 1b
 play D1 for 2b